aws/aws-toolkit-jetbrains/designs/credentialManagement/design.md

 for a credential source.
 A `ToolkitCredentialsProviderFactory` can create 0 or more instances of `ToolkitCredentialsProvider` as long as each one is valid.
 Valid is defined as the credential source has all the required information to comply with the underlying credential source's contract.
-For example, a factory that handles static credentials would need to make sure that both access and secret keys are provided.It does not verify if the credentials are valid (able to make an AWS call) at creation time of the `ToolkitCredentialsProvider`.
+For example, a factory that handles static credentials would need to make sure that both access and secret keys are provided.
+It does not verify if the credentials themselves are valid (able to make an AWS call) at creation time of the `ToolkitCredentialsProvider`.

 3. `ToolkitCredentialsProviderManager` - This class acts as the union of all `ToolkitCredentialsProviderFactory`.
 Its